foobacca/dotfiles/claude/docs/python.md

 - As far as possible, generate code that lines up with the "black" code style.
 In particular, prefer double quotes over single quotes for strings.
 - NEVER edit the `uv.lock` file directly - all changes to it should be done by the `uv` commands.
 - I tend to have a `justfile` in the repo and have `just test` run all the tests and `just check` run linters and type checking.
 Use them both before making a commit.
+- Where possible, put all imports at the top of the file.
+Only import at runtime where it is necessary.